Caoman Yin

 Strum Silk Prelude

-- Like Xianweng Cao, invokes the Song dynasty recluse Chen Tuan 2
+- Like Xianweng Cao (see also xian-weng sound), these preludes invoke the Song dynasty recluse Chen Tuan 2

 操縵引 1